 So, what are the advantages of using a shared space?
 Why should I use a co-working space at all?
 Are there really benefits of using a shared workspace?

-Did you know that nearly 5 million people work remotely – and not all from home.
+Did you know that nearly 5 million people work remotely – and not all from home?
 So where do they actually work from?

 So, in no particular order, here is our list of the advantages of using a shared workspace.
-There of course be many other benefits of using a shared workspace that we haven’t listed, so if you want to let us know we can add them on for you.
+There of course be many other benefits of using a shared workspace that we haven’t listed, so if you want to let us know we can add them for you.

-Some remote workers do find working on their own can be quite isolating so sharing a workspace is a good opportunity to network.
+Some remote workers find working on their own can be quite isolating so sharing a workspace is a good opportunity to network.
 Working alongside other like-minded people can also be beneficial as there is the opportunity to share ideas and expertise.

 There are many advantages to using a shared workspace.
 A quick internet search will identify where co-working offices are located.
-There are a good selection of websites that can now identify the best locations in each country so get searching!
+There is a good selection of websites that can now identify the best locations in each country so get searching!